The Co-operative Bank

-The Co-operative Group, which had previously owned the bank outright, became a minority shareholder holding a 20% stake in the bank.
-Following restructuring and the formation of a new holding company on 1 September 2017, the Co-operative Group no longer owns a stake in the bank and the relationship agreement between the two organisations ended in 2020.
-The Customer Union for Ethical Banking have expressed their desire for the bank to return to co-operative ownership in the future.
+In 2013–2014, after a merger with Leek-based Britannia Building Society, a failed attempt to buy a larger rival and a troubled commercial property loan portfolio, the bank was the subject of a rescue plan to address a capital shortfall of about £1.9 billion.
+The Co-operative Group, which had previously owned the bank outright, became a minority shareholder with a 20% stake.
+Following restructuring and the formation of a new holding company on 1 September 2017, the Co-operative Group no longer had a stake in the bank and the relationship agreement between the two organisations ended in 2020.